 Check out our interview with New Church Ministry and Pastor Amie's blog post on becoming a trauma informed community for the National Benevolent Association.

 As a community, we are focused on feeding the mind, body, and spirit.
 In light of Covid-19 and massive job losses, we are focusing our mission work on delivering healthy food to people in our neighborhood.
-With this in mind, we need your financial support to help get our new mobile pantry started!
-We accept offerings through our Givelify and PayPal links above.
+If you would like to support this work, we accept offerings through our Givelify and PayPal links above.

 We thank you in advance for your contributions!